Monte dei Paschi unions say 4,125 staff ready to exit

-FLORENCE, Italy, Oct 4 (Reuters) - Unions at Monte dei Paschi di Siena BMPS.MIon Tuesday said 4,125 employeesof the state-owned bank had come forward to take up an early exit scheme.
+FLORENCE, Italy, Oct 4 (Reuters) - Union representatives at Monte dei Paschi di Siena BMPS.MI said they had told the bank at a meeting on Tuesday that 4,125 staff had come forward to take up an early exit scheme.

-Monte dei Paschi (MPS) aims to launch a new share issue later this month for up to 2.5 billion euros ($2.5 billion) to fund the staff exits and lower its cost base from next year.

-The unions said in a note that 4,015 requests related to an early retirement option which will see staff receive 80% of their salary for up to seven years before they reach the pension age. [nL8N2ZG3GZ]
+The unions said in a note that 4,015 requests related to an early retirement option that the state-owned Tuscan bank wants to implement to cut costs.

-MPS will take a few days to examine the requests following a meeting with unions on Tuesday, the note said.

-Stormy markets pose a challenge to MPS' latest capital raising - its seventh in 14 years - with the banks managing the sale wary of the risk of unsold shares. ($1 = 1.0111 euros)

-(Reporting by Silvia Ognibene, writing by Valentina Za; editing by Federico Maccioni and Louise Heavens)
+(Reporting by Silvia Ognibene, writing by Valentina Za; editing by Federico Maccioni)

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))